 Nordica’s Enforcer (and women’s Santa Ana) is a leading all-mountain design that excels in everything from firm snow to moderately deep powder.
-The ski was updated for 2021 with more carbon fiber in the construction and notable tweaks like an extended wood core.
+The ski was updated last winter with more carbon fiber in the construction and notable tweaks like an extended wood core.
 We tested the 94-millimeter Enforcer (replacing the old 93) in Crested Butte and back home in Washington State in a range of conditions.
 The verdict: it's even more accessible and versatile than its predecessor while retaining a sturdy yet fun personality.
-Below we break down the Enforcer 94’s hardpack performance, soft snow performance, build quality and durability, fit and sizing, and more.
+Below we break down our experiences with the Enforcer.
 To see how it stacks up to the competition, see our article on the best all-mountain skis.

 Nordica’s outgoing Enforcer 93 was a strong performer on hardpack, and that expertise has largely transferred to the latest 94 model.
 The ski still has two sheets of metal and a quality mix of beech and poplar woods, so it feels secure and powerful at speed.
 But what really stood out was how natural and immediately comfortable I felt on the latest Enforcer: it’s stiff but not overwhelming, has a satisfying amount of rebound and energy when transitioning in and out of turns, and felt confidence-inspiring at a wide range of speeds (you don’t have to tame it like some others in this directional all-mountain class).
 And despite the carbon fiber chassis, the ski is supremely smooth, predictable, and doesn’t get bounced around in crud.